shreyshreyansh/MedPiper/readme.md

-# Rest api for login-signup-viewprofile-logout
+# Medpiper backend coding round

-This project consist of rest API's build in node-js using express and mongo-db for doing login, signup as well as to show the profile of the user and then finally logging out the user
+This project consist of rest API's build in node-js using express and mongo-db for APIs for
-Here first simple sign-up route has been created, Here user have to provide his just email and password, you can change this in user schema according to your need, one email can be registered only once, if he tried to register again auth failed will be shown, then for logging up he has to provide correct credentials for login,if any of the 2 things is wrong he won't be able to login, then i am generating here a jwt token, which will only expire when the person logged out.
+- Users to signup as new user, login, and logout
+- Password are encrypted before saving using the Bcrypt library
+- User session is maintained on the frontend level using JWT token
+- User is able to update his name, password and upload his profile picture
+- After logging in the user is able to create a new board and delete an existing board
+- Inside the board, the user is able to implement CRUD functionality for a to-do list
+- User can also change the status of the list item as - Todo, Doing, and Done

 ---
 ## Requirements